A dog trainer? ...A man? ....A myth?

 My wife, Rachael, helps with all the behind the scenes stuff which make my eyeballs hurt.
 Stuff like websites, paperwork and all the other little details that come with running a business.
 So while I may be the face of the business, she is definitely the brains.
 And the critters, Scarlett and Spencer, keep things fun and interesting and even help out once in a while.

-Now, before we end this little book, I’d like to just share one more quick story explaining why I call myself The Amazing Dog Training Man.
+Now, before we end this little introduction, I’d like to just share one more quick story explaining why I call myself The Amazing Dog Training Man.

 It was June of 2005 and I was about to call the police.
 One look at the lady who had just walked into my office and I thought she had been assaulted outside my business.
 She was crying, she had two black eyes and her nose was bruised.
 I immediately asked her if she needed help.
 She nodded her head, “yes,” and then the water works really began.
 With tears rolling down her cheeks, I was ready to hear a story of some scumbag who must have punched this poor lady.